 During plasmapheresis, blood is removed from your body and passed through a machine that separates blood cells.
 The separated cells are then returned to your body with new plasma.
 This procedure may help shorten the course and severity of Guillain-Barré syndrome.

-Intravenous infusion with immunoglobulin (IVIg) may help reduce the severity of a Guillain-Barré attack.
+IV infusion with immunoglobulin (IVIg) may help reduce the severity of a Guillain-Barré attack.
 Immunoglobulins are proteins that are naturally produced by the body’s immune system.

 In some cases, muscles necessary for breathing become paralyzed.
 This is treated with immediate emergency support from a mechanical ventilator.